 Surgery for gallbladder cancer

-There are 2 general types of surgical treatment for cancer of the gallbladder: potentially curative surgery and palliative surgery.
+There are 2 general types of surgery for cancer of the gallbladder:

-Potentially curative surgery is done when imaging tests or the results of earlier surgeries show there is a good chance that the surgeon will be able to remove all of the cancer.
-Doctors may use the term resectable to describe cancers they believe can be removed completely by surgery and unresectable to describe those that have spread too far or are in too difficult a place to be entirely removed by surgery.
+Potentially curative surgery is done when imaging tests or the results of earlier surgeries show there is a good chance that the surgeon can remove all of the cancer.
+Doctors use the term resectable to describe cancers they believe can be removed completely by surgery and unresectable to describe those that have spread too far or are in too difficult a place to be removed by surgery.
 Unfortunately, only a small portion of gallbladder cancers are resectable when they are first found.

-Palliative surgery is done to relieve pain or prevent complications, such as blockage of the bile ducts, if the tumor is too widespread to be completely removed.
+Palliative surgery is done to relieve pain or prevent complications, such as blockage of the bile ducts, if the tumor is too widespread to be removed completely.
 Palliative surgery is not expected to cure the cancer, but it can sometimes help relieve symptoms and/or prolong a person’s life.
-Palliative surgery is described in more detail in the section, “Palliative therapy for gallbladder cancer.”
+Palliative surgery is described in more detail in the section “Palliative therapy for gallbladder cancer.”

-Gallbladder cancer surgery can have significant side effects and, depending on how extensive it is, may require several weeks for recovery.
-Patients whose cancer is not curable may want to carefully weigh the pros and cons of surgery or treatments that require significant recovery time.
+Gallbladder cancer surgery can have serious side effects and, depending on how extensive it is, may require several weeks for recovery.
+Patients whose cancer is very unlikely to be curable need to carefully weigh the pros and cons of surgery or treatments that require a lot of recovery time.
 It’s very important to understand the goal of any surgery for gallbladder cancer, what the possible benefits and risks are, and how the surgery is likely to affect your quality of life.

 In this procedure, a small cut is made so that a long, lighted tube called a laparoscope can be inserted into the abdomen.
-The doctor uses the laparoscope to look around the abdominal cavity for signs of cancer spread.
-If the cancer is resectable, laparoscopy can also help in planning the operation to remove it.
+The doctor uses the laparoscope to look around inside the abdomen for signs of cancer spread.
+If the cancer is resectable, laparoscopy can also help plan the operation to remove it.